-Please see Full Prescribing Information, including BOXED WARNING and Patient Information.
+Please see accompanying full Prescribing Information, including BOXED WARNING and Patient Information.

-You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
+You are encouraged to report adverse events related to Pfizer products by calling 1-800-438-1985 (US only).
+If you prefer, you may contact the US Food and Drug Administration (FDA) directly.
+Visit www.fda.gov/MedWatch or call 1-800-FDA-1088.